MAGNETOTHERAPY: in which cases is it used and what are the benefits?

-MAGNETOTHERAPY: a very old technique, but one that has been making headlines more and more in recent years: magnetotherapy harnesses the benefits of magnetic fields for curative and rehabilitative purposes.
-Let's find out what it is, how it works, and the results of magnetotherapy in physiotherapy.
+MAGNETOTHERAPY: a very old technique, but one that has been making the headlines more and more in recent years: magnetotherapy harnesses the benefits of magnetic fields for curative and rehabilitative purposes.
+Let's find out what it is, how it works and the results of magnetotherapy in physiotherapy.

 What is the magnetotherapy

-Some say that already the ancient Egyptians knew and exploited the magnetic fields for healing purposes.
-What is certain is that in recent years there is nothing but talk about the benefits Of magnetotherapy.
+Some say that the ancient Egyptians already knew and exploited the magnetic fields for curative purposes.
+What is certain is that in recent years there has been nothing but talk of the benefits of magnetotherapy.

 But what does this physiotherapy practice consist of?